conda/governance/CODE_OF_CONDUCT.md

 # Updating this Code of Conduct

-The conda Organization's Code of Conduct can be updated by a majority [vote](#voting-and-decision-making) (greater than 50%) of the CoC Committee.
+The conda Organization's Code of Conduct can be updated by a [simple majority vote](#voting-and-decision-making) of the CoC Committee.

 # License